Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Analytical solution of POVM with coherent state inputs

 In the same manner, we can sequentially calculate the POVM elements for $\Delta =N -l$.
-When we set $t=N-l$ in Eq. \eqref{eq:Sum_Prob} with the set of inputs $\Bigl \{ \left( \alpha^{(s)}_v, \beta^{(s)}_v, \frac{2\pi}{2N-1}m \right) \Bigl | s=\{ N-l, N-l+1, \cdots, N \},~ 0\leq v \leq N-s, ~ 0 \leq m \leq 2s,~ \{v,m \} \in \mathbb{Z} \Bigr \}$, we will obtain $(l+1)(l+2)/2$ equations with the unknown POVM elements for $\Delta =N -l$ and the known POVM elements for $|\Delta|>N-l $.
+When we set $t=N-l$ in Eq.~\eqref{eq:Sum_Prob} with the set of inputs $\Bigl \{ \left( \alpha^{(s)}_v, \beta^{(s)}_v, \frac{2\pi}{2N-1}m \right) \Bigl | s=\{ N-l, N-l+1, \cdots, N \},~ 0\leq v \leq N-s, ~ 0 \leq m \leq 2s,~ \{v,m \} \in \mathbb{Z} \Bigr \}$, we will obtain $(l+1)(l+2)/2$ equations with the unknown POVM elements for $\Delta =N -l$ and the known POVM elements for $|\Delta|>N-l $.
 Since the number of the unknown POVM elements for $\Delta =N -l$ is $(N-|\Delta| + 1)(N-|\Delta |+2)/2 = (l+1)(l+2)/2 $, we can solve those simultaneous equations as long as the equations are linearly independent.

-Thus, we have proven that the set of coherent states in Eq. (\ref{eq:MinimumSetOfCoherentStates}) is enough to calculate all the POVM elements.
-Since the degrees of freedom of the POVM is the same as the number of input coherent states, the set of coherent states in Eq. (\ref{eq:MinimumSetOfCoherentStates}) is a minimum set of input states.
-The additional constraints are that we have to choose $\left( \alpha^{(s)}_v, \beta^{(s)}_v \right)$ so that the simultaneous equations derived in the procedure are linearly independent, and the truncation is adequately achieved, i.e., $~_N\left \langle \alpha^{(s)}_v, \beta^{(s)}_v \ee^{i \delta} \bigr| \alpha^{(s)}_v, \beta^{(s)}_v \ee^{i \delta} \right \rangle_N \simeq 1$.
+Thus, we have proven that the set of coherent states in Eq.~\eqref{eq:MinimumSetOfCoherentStates} is enough to calculate all the POVM elements.
+Since the degrees of freedom of the POVM is the same as the number of input coherent states, the set of coherent states in Eq.~\eqref{eq:MinimumSetOfCoherentStates} is a minimum set of input states.
+The additional constraints are that we have to choose $( \alpha^{(s)}_v, \beta^{(s)}_v )$ so that the simultaneous equations derived in the procedure are linearly independent, and the truncation is adequately achieved, i.e., $~_N \langle \alpha^{(s)}_v, \beta^{(s)}_v \ee^{i \delta} | \alpha^{(s)}_v, \beta^{(s)}_v \ee^{i \delta} \rangle_N \simeq 1$.

-\section{Preparation of Coherent State Inputs}
+\section{Preparation of coherent state inputs}

-In this section, we will explain how to prepare coherent states in the experiment.
-The minimum number of coherent states is 14 as explained in the previous section.
+We will explain how to prepare coherent states in the experiment.
+The minimum number of coherent states is 14 as explained before.
 We will actually prepare a larger number of coherent states by taking into account experimental implementations.

-\figureref{InputStatePreparation} shows the schematic to prepare a coherent state in the polarization two-modes, $\ket{\alpha, \beta}$.
-The optical power of the horizontally polarized beam after the polarization beam splitter (PBS) is denoted as ${P}$, i.e., the state vector is expressed as $\ket{\sqrt{P},0}$.
-The state after the quarter wave plate (QWP) and the half wave plate (HWP) with the angles $\theta_Q$ and $\theta_H$ is,
+\figureref{ExperimentalSetup}(c) shows the schematic to prepare a coherent state in the polarization two-modes, $\ket{\alpha, \beta}\equiv \ket{\alpha}_H\ket{\beta}_V$.
+The optical power of the horizontally polarized beam after the polarization beam splitter (PBS$_1$) is denoted as ${P}$, i.e., the state vector is expressed as $\ket{\sqrt{P},0}$.
+The state after the quarter wave plate (QWP$_2$) and the half wave plate (HWP$_2$) with the angles $\theta_Q$ and $\theta_H$ is,

 where $\hat U _\mathrm{QWP}$ and $\hat U _\mathrm{HWP}$ are unitary operators for QWP and HWP.
 We use the Jones matrix method \cite{Yariv07} to calculate this,

 where

 Let us calculate the absolute values of the output amplitudes ($\alpha$ and $\beta$), and the relative phase angle $\delta$,